neizod/neizod.github.io/_posts/2021-05-27-megagon-and-sum-of-product-upto-index.md

 ...

-No.  Not yet.
+Not so fast.
 Although we have the shortest code that reduced file size by ten thousand times.
-But SVG (or maybe my hardware) currently cannot handle a million [`<line>`][svg line] defined recursively.
-Even if we wait for the web engine to respond, the resulting figure still looked ugly since some sides are too short to be drawn on the screen.
+But SVG (or maybe just my hardware) currently cannot handle a million [`<line>`][svg line] defined recursively.
+Even if we wait for the web engine to respond, the resulting figure still looked glitchy since some sides are too short to be drawn on the screen.

-Luckily, there is the [`<polyline>`][svg polyline] that draws consecutive lines within a single stroke.
-Thus, we use this to draw initial sides that would be too small to draw individually.
-We also have to update the equation for computing $n$ a bit by including $x_0$, the number of initial sides, to
+Luckily, there is a [`<polyline>`][svg polyline] that draws consecutive lines within a single stroke.
+Thus, we use this to draw an initial set of sides that would be too small to draw individually.
+We also have to update the equation for computing $n$ a bit by including $x_0$, the number of sides in the initial set, to

 $$
 n = x_0(1 + x_1(1 + x_2(1 + \cdots (1+x_k))))